Product Idea |

 • The mighty outer walls to withstand invasion

-• The Great Hall where the sword, shield, and tapestry of Martin the Warrior are housed
+• The Great Hall, including the famed tapestry of Martin the Warrior

 • Cavern Hole, the official eatery and bakery, in which many a feast has been had